Skip to main content

 This system rates universities on four metrics:

-• research
+• Research

-• teaching
+• Teaching

-• career
+• Career

-• equity
+• Equity

 The Australian Financial Review reports that the ranking system considers dozens of objective data sources, while the league table differs from other global lists, which they claim are based on more narrow measures.
 The result is a system that offers a more nuanced view of Australian universities.

 The measure of equity and access is not featured in international rankings.
 However, this metric is fundamental for many outer-suburb and regional Australian universities.
-The AFR university rankings recognises younger, less established institutions that may not yet have the prestige or academic performance data compared to some of the more established Australian tertiary institutions.
+The AFR university rankings recognise younger, less established institutions that may not yet have the prestige or academic performance data compared to some of the more established Australian tertiary institutions.

 This ranking system evaluates each university as a whole, rather than focusing on education and research metrics solely.
 This gives prospective students a well-rounded understanding of each institution, helping them to make an informed choice when it comes to their tertiary education.

-Best Universities Ranking 2024
+Best Universities Ranking 2025

-1 The University of Queensland
+1 The University of Melbourne

-2 The Australian National University
+2 The University of Queensland

-=3 University of New South Wales
+3 University of New South Wales

-6 The University of Melbourne
+6 The University of Sydney

-7 The University of Western Australia
+7 University of Adelaide

-8 The University of Sydney
+=8 University of Technology Sydney

-=9 University of Wollongong
+=8 University of Wollongong

-11 Deakin University
+=10 Deakin University

 =13 Edith Cowan University

-=13 University of Technology Sydney
+=13 Macquarie University

-=15 Flinders University
+=15 Central Queensland University

 =15 University of Newcastle